 EXEMPT STATUS: Exempt

+The Education Coordinator is responsible for the recruitment of program participants, and the development and modification of courses that will lead to skill enhancement and job placement.
+The incumbent may develop systems and coordinate among multiple partners to increase access to College programs.
 Incumbents will work with employers and/or partners to identify targeted industries and coordinate with academic departments, as well as business and industry to design collaborative courses and new methods of instruction for the delivery of skills training.
-The position will have responsibility for the day-to-day coordination of training programs offered through the college's workforce development programs.
+The position will have responsibility for the day-to-day coordination of training and other related programs.

 PRINCIPAL ACCOUNTABILITIES (Includes some or all of the following)

 - Provide oversight and coordination of training programs including those targeting students with limited English proficiency, first-generation, under-prepared adults, or other under-represented populations.
 May include directing the work of part-time instructors who teach non-credit courses, collaborating with full and part-time faculty and reviewing the work of other team members.
 Facilitate problem solving among staff, partners, and students.

 - Develop, manage and/or participate in outreach and recruitment activities for training programs and provide educational advising and guidance to interested students.

 - Manage the development and/or modification of new and existing credit and non-credit training programs including curriculum development, assessment methods, competencies for completion and student evaluation methods.
 Manage the development, planning, implementation and evaluation of instructional programs for diverse students, independently and in collaboration with full and part-time faculty.
 Provide leadership in the identification and development of career pathways that will provide better access to and higher completion of certificate and degree programs for workforce development program participants.